priyanshAgarwal/priyanshagarwal.github.io/index.md

 ### About me

-My name is Priyansh and I'm a Data Scientist living in United States of America.
-I'm originally from [Rajasthan, Jodhpur].
+Masters in Data Science with insatiable appetite for learning new technologies.Passionate about utilizing data and data science techniques to make better decisions.
+Currently learning Tenserflow, Spark and Deep Learning.
+Pursuing data science internships for May 2018.
 You can see my CV [here](/cv).

 ### Concact information